 This page describes quotas and request limits for Cloud Storage.
 You can request increases to quotas, but limits cannot be adjusted.

 There is a per-project rate limit to bucket creation and deletion of approximately 1 operation every 2 seconds, so plan on fewer buckets and more objects in most cases.
 For example, a common design choice is to use one bucket per user of your project.
-However, if you're designing a system that adds many users per second or that creates objects using robot credentials, then design for many users in one bucket (with appropriate permissions) so that the bucket creation rate limit doesn't become a bottleneck.
+However, if you're designing a system that adds many users per second, then design for many users in one bucket (with appropriate permissions) so that the bucket creation rate limit doesn't become a bottleneck.

 Highly available applications should not depend on bucket creation or deletion in the critical path of their application.
 Bucket names are part of a centralized and global namespace: any dependency on this namespace creates a single point of failure for your application.
 Due to this and the 1 operation per 2-second limit mentioned above, the recommended practice for highly available services on Cloud Storage is to pre-create all the buckets necessary.